samirsen/resnet-ablation/README.md

 <img width="200" alt="Screen Shot 2019-06-12 at 12 11 08 PM" src="https://user-images.githubusercontent.com/18583460/59379993-f28d9600-8d0c-11e9-9aed-48eba69bed2c.png">

-Next, we experimentally perturb each of the networks at inference time and observe the effects on validation accuracy and activations at the 2nd to last layer.
+Next, we experimentally perturb each of the networks at inference time and observe the effects on validation accuracy and activations among the last layers.
 Perturbation was a extension of the model's forward function.
 At each n Conv layers (experiment with n=1, 2, 3), we introduce Gaussian noise to the layer outputs with probability p.

 N = 1 perturbed layers